AliaksandrKratovich/ForumAPI/README.md

 - Application was written with .NET CORE 3.1 by using REST archihecture as a microservice;
 - Was added authentication by using JWT token.
 Only authenticated users can post articles and comments;
 - User can't create a post with already existing article title;
-- Was added articles search by partial title occurrence, user name or category;
+- Was added articles search by partial title occurrence, username or category;
 - Was provided CRUD operations for entities;
 - As a database was used MongoDB.